 Those in the United States have got it best, with 100k bonuses being thrown around all over the place to try and win your business.
 The Points Guy and One Mile At A Time are your best places to start but there is a wealth of information online about churning in the US.

 The key with 'churning' is to apply for the credit card, hit the minimum spend threshold and then move onto your next card (unless you particularly like your current deal).
 Whatever you do though, don't go into credit card debt, pay the balance in full every month.

 Australian based airlines like Qantas & Virgin Australia generally offer pretty poor redemption options for their frequent flier points.
 If you look further afield and have a particular redemption you'd like to take, there are some awesome options you can take advantage of that will have you flying Business with 5 star airlines for a fraction of the cost of a cash ticket.

 American Airlines for example usually offer multiple special offers throughout the year with their 'Buy AAdvantage Miles' program, either reducing the cost of miles bought, or giving a bonus on miles purchased.
-There is some real value to be had here (less so with their upcoming points devaluation) including Australia to Europe, and vice versa, in Business for around $3,000 (not only on AA but Emirates/Qantas and any other OneWorld carrier), but I'll pass you over to Keith at Point Hacks for a much more in depth look at your different options when it comes to purchasing AAdvantage miles.
+There is some real value to be had here (less so with their upcoming points devaluation) including Australia to Europe, and vice versa, in Business for around $3,000 (not only on AA but Emirates/Qantas and any other OneWorld carrier), but I'll pass you over to the team at The Good Flight for a much more in depth look at your different options when it comes to purchasing AAdvantage miles.

 5. Use Pointshound, Rocket Miles, and Kaligo